 - Who?
 Artist-researchers, including graduate students, doctoral candidates and lecturers at artistic research institutions as well as independent artists who regard and represent their work as research

 - For whom?
 General audience interested in the relationship between art and research, artists, researchers and students whose field has to do with artistic and/or research practices

 - When?
 12 January, 9 February, 9 March, 13 April, 11 May and 8 June, starting at 19:30.

 Where?
 Studio Loos, De Constant Rebecqueplein 20B, 2518 RA, The Hague/ Korzo Theater, Prinsestraat 42, 2513 CE, The Hague OR online (depending on the covid-19 situation).

 13 April 2021

-The use of technology in music encompasses different practices – algorithmic composition, live-electronics interfaces, live-coding, etc. But the different ways in which musicians play with computers (or other digital instruments) reflect not only a human relationship with technology, but also a broader and more universal relation – between humans and the world surrounding them.
+The use of technology in music encompasses different practices: live coding, gestural software instruments, live-electronics interfaces, AI and machine learning, etc. However, the different ways in which musicians make sound using their computers reflect not only the relationship between humans and technology, but also a broader and more universal relationship – between humans and the world surrounding them.

 11 May 2021